tur-learning/CIS1051-python/docs/03_setup.md

 ![IDE Codespace](https://raw.githubusercontent.com/tur-learning/CIS1051-python/gh-pages/lectures/notebooks/img/ide_codespace.png)

-From inside the integrated CLI, change to the parent `/workspaces` directory with
+From within the integrated CLI, change to the parent `/workspaces` directory with

     cd ..

 ![CLI Codespace](https://raw.githubusercontent.com/tur-learning/CIS1051-python/gh-pages/lectures/notebooks/img/cli_codespace.png)

-so we can start installing all the necessary dependecies we need, starting from the most important one, the `pygame` module!
+so we can start installing all the dependecies we need, starting from the most important, `pygame` module!

     pip install pygame

-the next one is necessary to render `pygame` graphics on a browser-based GUI, in a new tab, installing a custom version of the `pygbag` module:
+Then, to render `pygame` graphics on a browser-based GUI, let's install a custom version of the `pygbag` module:

     git clone https://github.com/andreagalle/pygbag.git
     cd pygbag